 As an aside, the majority of mystery novels feature detective leads, not criminal leads.
 When mystery authors use a murderer’s POV, to keep the whodunit in play they hide the murderer’s deepest thoughts – thoughts of murder.
 I’m not a big fan of using a murderer’s POV in a mystery novel.
 Not that it can’t work.
 An author can be inside a murderer’s mind, but not reveal everything that’s going on in there.
 Or, if the author reveals who the murderer is, they can keep the reader on the hook by slowly unveiling the how and why.
 In a sense, they deliver a howdunit.

 Back to Elmore Leonard.
-He often presages what will happen near the start of a book, and then tells you how it happened.
-That’s OK with me.
-I love the way he tells a story: clean and fast, with lots of snappy dialog.
+He often presages what will happen near the start of a book, and then unravels how it happened.
+He knows how to tell a story: clean and fast, with lots of snappy dialog.
 That’s the signature of an Elmore Leonard novel.
 It’s noir, just not mystery noir.

 A few excerpts from the Leonard opus ….